History of College

 Vesta Holt served as a Chico State faculty member from 1926 to 1957.
 She became head of the Biology Department in 1931 and later the chair of the Division of Natural Sciences.
 Holt published various guides and manuals for biology education, many focusing on her specialty of botany.
 The first paid sabbatical for a Chico State faculty member was given to Holt in 1953.
 She founded Omicron Theta Epsilon in 1927 and also created the Eagle Lake Biological Station.
 Shortly after her death in 1970, the life sciences complex was dedicated in her honor.

-The College of Natural Sciences consists of eight academic departments, four Centers of Excellence, and the Gateway Science Museum.
+The College of Natural Sciences consists of seven academic departments, One School, three Centers of Excellence, and the Gateway Science Museum.
 The college includes approximately 124 full-time equivalent faculty, including 75 tenured / tenure-track faculty.
 Our dedicated staff includes 25 administrative support staff and technical staff.
 We currently serve approximately 2,451 full-time equivalent students.

 The mission of the College of Natural Sciences is to serve as an anchor institution in Northern California for mathematics and the sciences, providing a diverse set of services to our students and the larger community.
 Our undergraduate, pre-professional, and graduate programs give students the rigorous theoretical and practical training required for professional and personal success.
 We provide the cornerstones for a wide variety of technical disciplines beyond our college through our foundational service courses.
 We strive to instill in the wider campus community an understanding of the nature of science and its importance in modern society.
 We affirm the importance of serving the community beyond our campus as a resource for mathematics and science expertise.